-Keep your heart with all vigilance, for from it flow the springs of life.
-Proverbs 4:23
+Keep your heart with all diligence, For out of it spring the issues of life.
+Prov.4:23

-A widespread presupposition exists that it is the will that decides a person's actions.
-This contradicts Scripture and defies logic.
-How can a will be free from the nature of the person in which it is found?
-A man always chooses that which he likes.
-What a person likes reflects what he is in heart.
-It is the heart, the internal nature, that directs a person's choices, not his will.
+A widespread presupposition exists that it is the will of man which decides his actions.
+This not only contracts the Scripture, but it also contracts logic.
+How can a human will be 'free' from the nature of the person in which it is found?
+One always chooses that which he likes.
+That which we like reflects what we are in heart.
+So, it is the heart, (that is, the internal nature), that directs a person's choices, not his will.

-The will is never "free" from the nature of the creature in which it is found.
+The will is never 'free' from the true nature of the creature in which it is found.

-Place a duck, for example, between a body of water and a sand pile.
+Put a duck, for example, between a body of water and a sand pile.
 It will always choose the water.
 Why?
-It chooses according to its desires.
+Because it chooses according to its desires.
 It has free will only within the limits of its nature.

-Christ himself underlined this principle when he said to the Pharisees,
+Christ himself underlined this principle when He said to the Pharisees,

-You brood of vipers!
-How can you speak good, when you are evil?
+Brood of vipers!
+How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.
-Matthew 12:34
+Matt.
+12:34

-The Bible teaches it is the heart of man that governs, (Matthew 12:33-37; 15:18,19; Proverbs 4:23).
-If his heart is dominated by sin, so is his will.
+The Bible teaches it is the heart of man that governs him.
+(Matt.12:33-37; 15:18-19 & Pr.4:23) If his heart is dominated by sin, then so is his will.

 An illustration: The coyote is an animal that cannot be domesticated.
 By nature it will always be wild, even if raised by humans.
-Let us suppose, as an illustration, that during a walk in the woods, we encounter a coyote.
-We think, "How lovely it would be to have a coyote as a mascot!
-Let's persuade the coyote to come with us!"
+Nevertheless, let us suppose for illustrations' sake, that during a walk in the woods, we encounter a coyote.
+We think, How lovely it would be to have a coyote as a mascot!
+Let's persuade the coyote to come with us!

-So we approach the coyote and say, "Coyote, if you come with us, you will have plenty of food.
+So we approach the coyote and say, Coyote, if you come with us, you will have plenty of food.
 You'll be protected from your enemies.
-We will be friends, and have a good time."
-Thinking the coyote is now persuaded, we extend our hand to pick him up.
+We will be friends, and have a good time.
+Thinking that the coyote is now persuaded, we extend our hand to pick him up.